pumpkin with bowl of pumpkin seeds

 It is much easier than you think to make homemade pumpkin seeds!!
 Keep those seeds out of the compost…and get them into your belly.
 This post gives you step-by-step instructions on how to make pumpkin seeds at home.

 Roasted pumpkin seeds are such a yummy, nutrient dense snack.
 This dietitian‘s fave way to eat them?
 Probably my Sriracha-roasted pumpkin seeds.
 Pumpkin seeds are also incredibly easy to make at home.
-This recipe uses pumpkin seeds from a pumpkin, though it can be adapted for store-bought pumpkin seeds (pepitas) as well.

 So if you’re carving pumpkins, or roasting them to make soup or another recipe, keep those seeds out of the compost…and get them into your belly!
 You’ll save money, minimize food waste and get a delicious—and nutritious—snack out of the deal.